 Chimney stacks

 Repair category -

-Notes N/A.
+Notes Not applicable.

-Roofing including roof space

-Repair category 2

-Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Roofing including roof space Repair category 2 Notes Moss accumulation was noted.
+Current informed advice is to leave moss undisturbed as removal can damage the tile surfaces.
+Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-Choked valleys and flashings were noted.
-Vegetation growth was noted.
-Moss accumulation was apparent.
+Insulation is not provided to current recommended thickness.
+Mice were noted in traps in the roof space.